railwayapp/cli/README.md

 ### Docker

-Before using CLI in non-interactive environment make sure that you have created an access token (account or project scoped) and made it available via the `RAILWAY_TOKEN` environment variable.
+Before using the CLI in a non-interactive environment, ensure you have created an access token (account or project-scoped) and set it as the `RAILWAY_TOKEN` environment variable.
+CI environments are automatically detected by the presence of `CI=true` variable.
+In these environments, only build logs will be streamed, and the CLI will exit with an appropriate code indicating success or failure.

 Install from the command line
 ```bash